Representation review

 Looking ahead, council acknowledges that other constituencies may face similar issues in the coming years due to population growth and shift.
 While detailed 2023 census data won't be available until after the current representation review, the council intends to revisit arrangements as soon as legislatively possible to allow better alignment with insights from the census data.
 That is signalled to occur in 2027.

-Consultation closes at 5pm on Friday, 7 June 2024.
+The opportunity to provide feedback closed on Friday, 7 June 2024.